The changes you can expect and how you can prepare

 Update: Due to the economic slowdown linked to the COVID-19 pandemic, Visa, Mastercard and Discover have postponed their fee modifications from April until July 2020.
 The information in this article has therefore been modified accordingly.

-It is hard to believe April is here.
-For those familiar with payments, we know that April marks the start of the spring card brand release.
+It is hard to believe but April is just around the corner.
+For those familiar with payments, we know that April also marks the start of the spring card brand release.
 The card brands release programming and fee modifications on a quarterly basis, but the spring (April) and fall (October) releases historically carry the more significant changes.

 What can organizations expect this year?